barisusakli/redis-search/README.md

 Other examples:

 ```
-// search for ids where content is `orange` and cid is 2 or 4
+// search for ids where content contains `orange` and cid is 2 or 4
 postSearch.query({content: "orange", cid: [2,4]}, callback);

 // search for ids where uid is 5 and return 3 results